lgtmco/lgtm-docs/content/branches.md

 menu = "main"
 +++

-Use this service with GitHub protected branches in order to prevent merging pull requests that have not received approval from your maintainers.
+This service **automatically** configures GitHub protected branches in order to prevent merging pull requests that have not received approval from your maintainers.

-Navigate to your repository settings in GitHub to enable protected branches:
+Navigate to your repository settings to further customize protected branches:

 ![protected branches](/docs/images/protected_branches.png)